Finally! The long awaited Bluetooth Mesh specification is out! The specification exists out of three parts:

 On a firmware update, a node must be reprovisioned if the number of elements on a node changes.
 Firmware updates are a glaring omission from the documents.
 One of the key features of nRF OpenMesh by Nordic is the ability of sending firmware updates through the mesh.
 It is absolutely horrible to suggest people to walk around their “smart homes” in case a firmware update has been issued.
 Curious if this is gonna be addressed next!

-The people that worked on it and are explicitly mentioned in the documents are:
+The people who worked on it and are explicitly mentioned in the documents are:

 - Robin Heydon, Qualcomm (twitter)